UW-GAC/dbgaptools/code_devel/dbGaP_pkg_notes.md

 - sample attributes (satt)
 - pedigree and phenotype
 	- limit to checking for expected subjects
-	- should we also check for expected column names, and correspondence between
+	- should we also check for expected column names

 ## types of functions
 - find inputs